 If this sounds like it takes too much time away from your law practice – you’re right.
-This is why you hire a firm that handles law firm SEO and PPC to do it for you.
+This is why you should consider hiring Google AdWords advertising agencies that handle law firm SEO and PPC to do it for you.

 It is important to touch base with clients after you’ve represented them to ask about their experience.
 If they respond that they had a positive experience, you should ask them for a review.

 There is software that automates this process so that it is hands-off for you.
 Use it.

 Tracking the Performance of Your Online Marketing Efforts

 Google Analytics tracks viewer’s behavior and shows you which of your online marketing activities are working and which need some tweaking.
 Again, this is something your SEO firm handles for you.

 As you can see, there are many moving parts to marketing a law firm online.
 When you establish your own firm, you are taking a big leap of faith that you are going to make it.
 Educating yourself, then choosing the right web design and SEO firm, will help you create the online marketing strategy that brings you the business you need not only to survive, but to thrive.

 Todd Mosser, Esq. is a Pennsylvania appeals attorney admitted to the bar in Pennsylvania, New Jersey, the Eastern District of Pennsylvania, the U.S. Courts of Appeal for the Third, Sixth, and Ninth Circuits, and the United States Supreme Court.
 Mr. Mosser attended Shippensburg University and the University of Pittsburgh School of Law, graduating with honors.